andersonscreekps/andersonscreekps-website/content/our-school/facilities.md

 {{< image "/galleries/our-facilities/20180520-110315.jpg" "Performing arts theatre" >}}

 Our performing arts theatre seats 440 people and has a fully equipped stage.
-This facility is used by students in the performing arts program and hosts our weekly assemblys, musical productions and other whole-school events.
+This facility is used by students in the performing arts program and hosts our weekly assemblies, musical productions and other whole-school events.

 The theatre is available for either regular or occasional hire for community and business groups.
 Please contact our office for more information.